nlybe/Elgg-Ratings/README.md

 ![Elgg 2.3](https://img.shields.io/badge/Elgg-2.3-orange.svg?style=flat-square)

-## Important: This repository has been moved to https://github.com/nlybe/ratings

 Advanced rating and comment functions for Elgg.

 This plugin can replaces the default comment form and with a new one, including star ratings for Elgg objects.